 Southlands School recognises that, statistically, children with behavioural difficulties and disabilities are the most vulnerable to abuse.
-School staff who work, in any capacity, with children with profound and multiple disabilities, sensory impairment and/or emotional and behavioural problems will need to be particularly sensitive to signs of abuse.
+School staff who work, in any capacity, with children with profound and multiple disabilities. sensory impairment and/or emotional and behavioural problems will need to be particularly sensitive to signs of abuse.
 School staff will give consideration to children who are subject to a statement of special needs, an education health and care plan or have a medical condition, as these can mask safeguarding issues and may often be attributed to the medical condition rather than that a child may be being harmed.
 Concerns such as changes in behaviour and presentation (both physical and mental), mood or injury will be considered for each individual child and their own circumstances and will not be dismissed.
 Children with SEND and certain medical conditions are often more prone to peer group isolation than other children and there is greater potential for children with SEND and certain medical conditions being disproportionally impacted by behaviours such as bullying (including prejudice-based bullying), without outwardly showing any signs.
 Therefore, time will be taken to ensure that the full circumstances of any child who has additional needs and requires support around language and communication is shared at the point of referral to ensure the best possible outcome for the child is always achieved and their voice through any form of communication is always heard.
 To address these additional challenges, Southlands School will consider extra pastoral support for children with SEND and certain medical conditions.

-Southlands School also recognises that in a home environment where there is domestic violence, drug or alcohol misuse or mental health issues children may also be vulnerable and in need of support and protection.
+domestic violence, drug or alcohol misuse or mental health issues children may also be vulnerable and in need of support and protection.
 This policy MUST be read in conjunction with other related school policies.
+These include: ADD LINKS TO ANY ADDITIONAL RELEVANT SCHOOL POLICIES YOU MAY WORK WITHIN NOT STATED WITHIN THIS LIST